obrigg/Ansible-Meraki-DevNet-LL/labs/cisco-meraki-ansible/01-intro.md

 ![Meraki-Ansible](images/Meraki+Ansible.png)

 [Ansible](https://ansible.com/) is an open-source software provisioning, configuration management, and application-deployment tool enabling Infrastructure as Code.
 For more information, refer [wikipedia](https://en.wikipedia.org/wiki/Ansible_(software)).
 Ansible is written in Python and can talk to managed nodes using SSH or HTTPS with REST for broad platform support and compatibility.
-This means Ansible supports a wide range of vendors, device types, and actions, so you can manage your workstations, servers, applications, network devices - and now ISE - with a single automation tool.
+This means Ansible supports a wide range of vendors, device types, and actions, so you can manage your workstations, servers, applications, network devices - and now [Cisco ISE](https://www.cisco.com/site/us/en/products/security/identity-services-engine/index.html) - with a single automation tool.

 > 💡 Geeks will be happy to know the term [_ansible_](https://en.wikipedia.org/wiki/Ansible) originated in [a sci-fi novel](https://en.wikipedia.org/wiki/Rocannon%27s_World) as a contraction of "answerable" for a device allow its users to receive answers to their messages in a reasonable amount of time, even over interstellar distances.